felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 reading again, their intuitive response is generally to say "I'll set an hour aside in my calendar for reading."
 And they do.
 And then nothing else happens.
 They are still unable to turn reading into a habit!

-Want to know a dirty secret?
+Do you want to know a dirty secret?
 I have trouble reading for more than 30 minutes in a row.
 I doubt most people who schedule to read a full uninterrupted hour actually succeed.
 In my opinion, they mostly end up fooling themselves.